frconor-ebook/meditations/_posts/2025-07-15-our-lady-the-queen.md

 If there's some little cross that's a bit more difficult to bear, then we can turn to Our Lady, our sweetness.

-There's a hymn that talks about "Hail, Queen of Heaven, the Ocean Star, Guide of the wanderer here below."
+There's a hymn that talks about "Hail, Queen of Heaven, the Ocean Star, Guide of the wanderer here below..."
+(John Lingard, translator, *Hail, Queen of Heaven*).

 We are wandering here and there like the Chosen People.
 But we're wandering in the direction of a specific destination along our pilgrimage of faith.

-St. John Paul II in his Apostolic Letter about the Rosary of Our Lady says, "Crowned in glory---as she appears in the last Glorious Mystery---Mary shines forth as Queen of the Angels and the Saints, the anticipation and the supreme realization of the eschatological state of the Church.

-"The Glorious Mysteries thus lead the faithful to greater hope for the eschatological goal towards which they journey as members of the pilgrim People of God in history" (John Paul II, Apostolic Letter, *Rosarium Virginis Mariae*, October 16, 2002).
+St. John Paul II in his Apostolic Letter about the Rosary of Our Lady says, "Crowned in glory---as she appears in the last Glorious Mystery---Mary shines forth as Queen of the Angels and the Saints, the anticipation and the supreme realization of the eschatological state of the Church. ...
+The Glorious Mysteries thus lead the faithful to greater hope for the eschatological goal towards which they journey as members of the pilgrim People of God in history" (John Paul II, Apostolic Letter, *Rosarium Virginis Mariae*, Point 23, October 16, 2002).

 We have the goal of heaven in our lives.
-"This can only impel them," he says, "to bear courageous witness to that 'good news' which gives meaning to their entire existence" (*Ibid*.).
+"This can only impel them," he says, "to bear courageous witness to that 'good news' which gives meaning to their entire existence" (*ibid*.).

 Mary, with that confidence that you give us as Our Queen, that you're with us, you're behind us, help us to be full of courageous initiatives, to break new ground, to see where we can make an impact, where we can have a contribution, where we can be more effective in bringing the good news to more people.

 Pius XII, when he instituted this feast day, invited all Christians to draw near to "the throne of grace and mercy of Our Queen and Mother, to ask for her help in adversity, light in obscurity, and relief in suffering."

-He encouraged everyone to ask grace from the Holy Spirit, to make an effort to hate sin, to be free of its slavery, for us "to be able to render the Queen, who is so great a Mother, constant obedience, fragrant with filial devotion (Pius XII, Encyclical, *Ad caeli Reginam*, October 11, 1954).
+He encouraged everyone to ask grace from the Holy Spirit, to make an effort to hate sin, to be free of its slavery, "so as to be able to render the Queen, who is so great a Mother, constant obedience, fragrant with filial devotion (Pius XII, Encyclical, *Ad caeli Reginam*, Point 48, October 11, 1954).

 "Let us draw near, therefore, with confidence, to the throne of grace and of mercy, that we may obtain that mercy and find grace in our time of need" (Heb.
 4:16).

 This, her royal throne, is a symbol, we are told, of the authority of Christ.
-He wanted His Mother to be the throne of grace, where we could easily encounter compassion since He gave her to us as "our advocate of grace and Queen of all creation" (Roman Missal, *Preface of the Blessed Virgin Mary*, Queen of all Creation).
+He wanted His Mother to be the throne of grace, where we could easily encounter compassion, since He gave her to us as "our advocate of grace and Queen of all creation" (Roman Missal, *Preface of the Blessed Virgin Mary, Queen of all Creation*).

 St. Josemaría in *The Forge* says, "You have to make use of her power!
-With the daring of a child, join in this celebration in heaven.
-For myself, since I have no precious stones or virtues to offer, I crown the Mother of God and my Mother with my failings, once they have been purified. ---She expects something from you too" (J. Escrivá, *The Forge*, Point 285).
+With the daring of a child, join in this celebration in heaven. ---For myself, since I have no precious stones or virtues to offer, I crown the Mother of God and my Mother with my failings, once they have been purified" (J. Escrivá, *The Forge*, Point 285).

+She expects something from you too.
 We can think: What can I give Our Lady on this beautiful feast day?

 She's waiting for us.
 She wants us to be united to the joy of the angels and the saints.
 We have a right to participate in such a big celebration, since she is Our Mother.